 Property tax or Municipal taxes payment can be borne by either of the party and must be agreed on and mentioned in the rent agreement.

-Any damage or loss of property and its repair must be done and the responsibility of the same should be mentioned in the rent agreement.
+There is no point in playing the blame game.
+The most common tragedy occurs at the time of claiming the deposit.
+Any damage or loss of property and its repair must be done and the responsibility of the same should be mentioned, whether by the owner or the tenant, should be present in the rent agreement.

 Leave and License Agreement

 You must have come across a term ‘Leave and License Agreement’, which is considered similar to ‘Rent Agreement’.
 You must not get confused by that as both the terms are different and carry different meaning and relevance.

 As stated above, rent agreement is the ‘transfer of interest’ from the owner to the tenant, and the tenant can defend his rights over the property.
 It is both transferable and inheritable as the interest lies with the lessee.
 Though the agreement comes to end at the completion of the agreed period of the contract, the tenant can hold the property beyond the agreed period and that will not be considered as ‘unlawful’.

 On the other hand, a ‘Leave and License Agreement‘ is just the permission of the landlord to the tenant to use the premises without the transfer of interest.
 If the tenant does not vacate the premises after the cessation of license, it will be considered as ‘unlawful’ and action can be taken on an immediate basis.

 Find more details with deAsra’s the Leave & License/ Rent Agreement Checklist.